cchitsiang/awesome-stars/topics.md

 ## design

-- [nuejs/nue](https://github.com/nuejs/nue) - Standards first web framework taking HTML, CSS, JS, and WASM to their peak
+- [nuejs/nue](https://github.com/nuejs/nue) - Fastest way to build modern websites
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI
 - [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
 Webstudio is an advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with
 - [ellisonleao/magictools](https://github.com/ellisonleao/magictools) - :video_game: :pencil: A list of Game Development resources to make magic happen.